This page aims to summarise the various roles and organisational structures used by the Presbyterian Church in Ireland.

 Clerk of Session

 Each session appoints a clerk who records the minutes of each Session meeting.
-It is also a role of partnership with the minister in terms of leadership and influence across the congregation.
-They encourage and guide the minister on behalf of the other elders and the congregation.
 You can contact our clerk of session here.

 The committee is also elected by the members of the church.
 It is responsible for overseeing the practicalities of running the local church.
 Our committee is made up of four subcommittees which focus on finance, property, resources and evangelism.